devonfw-forge/python-data-driven-decisions/README.md

 I choose to measure the economic growth to compare the indicators with the GDP of the country.

-# 2nd step : Select source of information
+#  Select source of information
  I chose to extract datasets about these indicators from the website [Our world in data](https://ourworldindata.org/)